 - Does it make sense to you?

-- Do you have any actions to take – appointment making, picking up new medication from the pharmacy, contacting them with additional information.
+- Do you have any steps to take – appointment making, picking up new medication from the pharmacy, contacting them with additional information.
 Schedule these to make sure that it isn’t forgotten.

 - Do you need to look anything up?
 There is a whole host of information out there so tread carefully – the best starting point for most (in the UK) is the NHS inform website.

-After you have started taking notes and being proactive in your healthcare you will notice that you feel more in control.
+After you have started taking notes and being proactive in your healthcare, you will notice that you feel more in control.
 When you have a bad pain day and brain fog clouds your mind – you can refer to your notes.
 I found this especially useful when post-op in hospital.
-The medication made my brain like a soggy biscuit so I wrote conversations down to refer to later as well as noting medication they gave me or any feedback and results from tests.
+The medication made my brain like a soggy biscuit, so I wrote conversations down to refer to later as well as noting medicine they gave me or any feedback and results from tests.